Moir\'e surface states and enhanced superconductivity in topological insulators: Abstract

 \section{Abstract}

 Recently, moir\'e superlattices have been found on the surface of topological insulators (TI) due to the rotational misalignment of topmost layers.
-In this work, we study the effects of moir\'e superlattices on the topological surface states.
-We introduce a continuum model of Dirac electrons moving in a periodic potential to describe the moir\'e surface states and identify various (high-order) van Hove singularities (VHS), which explains the experimentally observed peaks in the density of states (DOS).
-We show that the power-law divergent DOS at high-order VHS significantly enhances electron-phonon superconductivity.
-By solving the gap equation, we derive an analytic formula for the transition temperature $T_c$, which exhibits a \textit{power-law} dependence on the retarded electron-phonon interaction strength $\lambda^*$.
+In this work, we study the effects of moir\'e superlattices on the topological surface states using a continuum model of Dirac electrons moving in a periodic potential.
+Unlike twisted bilayer graphene, moir\'e surface states cannot host isolated bands due to their topological nature.
+Instead, we find (high-order) van Hove singularities (VHS) in the moir\'e band structure that give rise to divergent density of states (DOS) and enhance interaction effects.
+Due to spin-momentum locking in moir\'e surface states, possible interaction channels are limited.
+In the presence of phonon mediated attraction, superconductivity is strongly enhanced by the power-law divergent DOS at high-order VHS.
+The transition temperature $T_c$ exhibits a \textit{power-law} dependence on the retarded electron-phonon interaction strength $\lambda^*$.
+This enhancement is found to be robust under various perturbations from the high-order VHS.